 The REFSQ 2023 proceedings will be published in Springer’s LNCS series.
-We are planning a special section with a journal for the best papers.

 All submissions must be formatted according to the Springer LNCS/LNBIP conference proceedings template (for LaTeX and Word): https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines.
 As per the guidelines, please remember to include keywords after your abstract.